anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 You will input this new root file with this new relative gains file into step 2.

 ## Step 2
 loop over front (clickable step 3)
+This step fixes the relative gains of the 4 front strips with respect to a single back strip First, histograms should be created for events in which one front strip (up and down) and one back strip fired.
+Using more complicated multiplicities here will confuse things (if only the up fired, then front != back, which defeats the initial assumption that front == back).
+Whichever gains file was used in the program that creates the histos should be the input file to this program.

 The root file should have histograms that are plotting back_vs_front

  * Code reads in histogram of name `back_vs_front%i_0_%i`--e.g. `down_vs_up4_0_1` (`det4`, `front channel0`, `back channel 1`)
+qy`hist = (TH2F*)f1->Get(Form("back_vs_front%i_%i_%i",DetNum,FrontChNum,BackChNum));`
  * If the front channel 0 does not exist for a given detector, choose a different front channel for everything to be relative to.
  * It can loop over any range of detectors you want, but if the histogram does not exist, the code will crash and your work will not be saved

+The two corresponding front gains (up and down) are then multiplied by the slope to get the new gain. this is why the output indices are `[DetNum-4][FrontChNum+4]` and `[DetNum-4][FrontChNum+8]`

 Once you have completed this program, rerun Main.C with this new `X3RelativeGains_Step2.dat` You will input this new root file with this new relative gains file into step 3.